CTA-K12/DynamoForm/doc/DynamoForm-selectize.md

 <script>

+  // Create a new object called `dynamoCallbacks` to hold your custom
+  // data load functions.
   var dynamoCallbacks = {

+    // These properties are set automatically by DynamoForm-Selectize, using
+    // values from the html data attributes on your element.
+The values
+    // specified below are the default values.
+    loadData:   {},
     loadKey:    null,
     loadLimit:  10,

+    // Now Specify one or more custom data functions
     loadStates: function (query, selectizeCallback) {

+      // These are not required to be locally scoped, but doing so can help
+      // prevent issues in functions you may create below, where `this` may be
+      // pointed at a different scope.
+      loadLimit = this.loadLimit;
+      loadKey   = this.loadKey;
+      loadData  = this.loadData;

+      // You can access any custom data passed in from the
+      // `data-load-callback-data` attribute via the `loadData` object. searchDate = typeof loadData.searchDate !== 'undefined' ? loadData.searchDate : null;

+      // Optionally, prevent search from running if searchTerm string is empty,
+      // unless data-preload is enabled.
+      if (!loadData.requestPreload && !searchTerm.length) {
+          return {};
+      }

+      // Get your custom data here
       var data = {
         "states": [
           {